Why is a retainer important? Because teeth move for a lifetime.

 What are the different types of retainers?

 There are two main types of retainers: the stuck retainer, which is attached invisibly behind your teeth as a thin wire, and the removable retainer, which looks like a very thin, transparent splint.
 Both variants have their advantages: The fixed retainer works “automatically” around the clock, while you can carry the removable retainer flexibly.
 During your personal consultation, we will work together to find out which option suits you best.
+After orthodontic treatment with braces, it is important to wear retainers to stabilize the achieved result and prevent the teeth from moving back.

 How long do I have to wear a retainer?